Cranioplasty: Development of modern materials

-The use of methyl methacrylate (PMMA) for cranioplasty was being developed since World War II, and the material is used extensively since 1954, when there is a high demand for cranioplasty due to a large number of injuries.
-It becomes malleable when an exothermic reaction occurs between its powder form and benzoyl peroxide, allowing it to be moulded to the cranial defect.
-Advantages of using PMMA is its malleability, low cost, high strength and high durability.
-Its disadvantages include being vulnerable to infection as bacteria may adhere to its fibrous layer, as well as its brittle nature and having no growth potential.
+The use of methyl methacrylate (PMMA) for cranioplasty has been developed since World War II, when there was a high demand for it to treat combat injuries, and used extensively since 1954.
+PMMA becomes malleable when an exothermic reaction occurs between its powder form and benzoyl peroxide, allowing it to be moulded to the cranial defect.
+Advantages of using it are its malleability, low cost, high strength and high durability.
+Disadvantages include its vulnerability to infection, as bacteria may adhere to its fibrous layer, as well as its brittle nature and absence of growth potential.

 Other common synthetic materials for cranioplasty include titanium and hydroxyapatite.
 Titanium was first used for cranioplasty in 1965.
-It can be used as a plate, a mesh, and be 3D printed as a porous form.
+It can be used as a plate or a mesh and be 3D printed as a porous form.
 Titanium is non-ferromagnetic and non-corrosive, making the host free from inflammatory reactions.
 It is also robust, thus preventing patients from trauma.
 The use of titanium is associated with a lower infection rate.
 Disadvantages of using titanium include its high cost, poor malleability, and disruption to CT scan images.

 Hydroxyapatite is a compound of calcium phosphate being arranged in a hexagonal structure.
 It bonds well chemically with bones and inflicts little inflammatory reaction by the host, and has good osteointegration.
 It can be expanded and is used in paediatric cranioplasty.
 It can be moulded smoothly and has appealing cosmetic results.
-However, the material is brittle and has low tensile strength, and is only suitable to be used for small cranial defects.
+However, the material is brittle and has low tensile strength, and so is only suitable to be used for small cranial defects.
 Its use is also associated with a high infection rate.
 Hydroxyapatite is often used with a titanium mesh to prevent fractures and for better osteointegration.